Term vs Permanent Life Insurance: A Simple Comparison

 If your needs are temporary, like covering your mortgage, replacing income while your kids are still dependent, or providing financial support for a partner until retirement, term life insurance is likely the better fit.
 It offers affordable coverage and is designed to match the timelines of these common life stages.

-For those with lifelong needs, like supporting a dependent with a disability or managing a large estate, permanent life insurance may be worth considering.
+For those with lifelong needs, like supporting a dependent with a disability or managing a large estate, permanent life insurance products may be worth considering.
 Just keep in mind that the higher cost only makes sense when those needs are truly long-term.

 Who is term life insurance good for?